 CONFIDENTIALITY AGREEMENT

 All information gathered for the purpose of preparing the Proposal is confidential and will not be shared with anyone, except those individuals preparing this submission.
-Permission must be obtained in writing from he Foundation to divulge any information to any other persons.
+Permission must be obtained in writing from the Foundation to divulge any information to any other persons.

 All those individuals involved in preparing or reviewing this submission are listed below and have agreed, in writing, to be bound by the confidentiality obligations imposed hereby.
 Upon request, the Proponent shall provide copies of such individual’s agreement.